jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 - Event broadcasting
 - and more

-Because it's written specifically as a set of tools targeted for .NET Core, it takes advantage of native features - such as full support for the built-in dependency injection services.
+Because it's written specifically as a set of tools targeted for .NET Core, it takes advantage of native features - such as full support for the [built-in dependency injection services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.1) and the [hosted background services](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/multi-container-microservice-net-applications/background-tasks-with-ihostedservice).

-For example, you can inject dependencies/services into scheduled tasks, queued tasks, event listeners, etc. with zero fuss and no extra configuration!
+For example, you can inject dependencies/services into scheduled tasks, queued tasks, event listeners, etc. with zero fuss!

-Santa has really enjoyed using Coravel - especially the time savings gained from not having to configure and install other dependencies for scheduling, queuing, event broadcasting, etc. individually.
+Santa has really enjoyed using [Coravel](https://github.com/jamesmh/coravel) - especially the time savings gained from not having to configure and install other dependencies for scheduling, queuing, event broadcasting, etc. individually.

-He especially loves that Coravel ties into .NET Core's DI system so seamlessly.
+He especially loves that [Coravel](https://github.com/jamesmh/coravel) ties into .NET Core's DI system so seamlessly.

 # Drawback